Mr. K

 Trim branches away when getting to wild comb and swarms.
 Essential for accessing beehives in trees and dense vegetation.

 Same honey, smaller jar.
 Perfect for trying or gifting.
-Fair warning - once you taste this, regular honey will disappoint.
+Just so you know - once you taste this, regular honey will disappoint.
+Extracting now - limited batch.

 Pollen from whatever's flowering out here in the scrub.
 We collect it when we can - desert plants don't bloom on your schedule, they bloom when they bloody well feel like it after a bit of rain.
 Seasonal stuff, so don't expect it year-round.
 Contact us if you want some.

-Our hives are around Alice Springs, Northern Territory, near Desert Bloodwood trees along dry riverbeds and River Red Gum trees.
-Some trees are hundreds of years old, producing honey through generations of desert conditions.
+Our hives are around Alice Springs.
+We work Desert Bloodwood trees along dry riverbeds and River Red Gum trees.
+Some of these trees are hundreds of years old - they've seen everything the desert can throw at them.

 Call us directly or use the form below